Zernach/Airline-Price-Predictions/README.md

 ### 0️⃣ — DATA REFINING & CLEANING

-To predict airline flight prices, I downloaded a data from a database that was produced by the U.S. Bureau of Transportation Statistics.
-Although there weren't any NaN values in any of the datasets, there were unnecessary/excess columns for my purposes, so after a few hours of wrangling the data, I was able to slim it down from (27M rows X 42 columns) to (9M rows X 12 columns).
-After getting the dataset in a position where it was most usable for predicting flight prices, I uploaded it to Kaggle for others to use.
+To predict airline flight prices, I downloaded data from a database that was produced by the U.S. Bureau of Transportation Statistics.
+Although there weren't any NaN values in any of the datasets, there were unnecessary/excess columns for my purposes, so after a few hours of [wrangling the data](https://colab.research.google.com/drive/1TjZ19xNmPREin1wmech0sSbGs_OeXWxA), I was able to slim it down from (27M rows X 42 columns) to (9M rows X 12 columns).
+After getting the dataset in a position where it was most usable for predicting flight prices, I [uploaded it to Kaggle](https://www.kaggle.com/zernach/2018-airplane-flights) for others to use — over 500 people have downloaded it thus far. 🙂

 ### 1️⃣ — DATA DISTRIBUTION EXPLORATION